stolostron/multicluster-observability-operator/README.md

 ```
 oc get secret multiclusterhub-operator-pull-secret -n open-cluster-management --export -o yaml |   kubectl apply --namespace=open-cluster-management-observability -f -
 ```
-4. [Optional] Modify the operator and instance to use a new tag
+4. [Optional] Modify the operator and instance to use a new SNAPSHOT tag

 Edit deploy/operator.yaml file and change image tag
 ```